-I’m the CFO that 6- and 7-figure entrepreneurs call when they want to get to the next level in their businesses; and I help them get there by focusing on cash flow.
-By that I mean providing clear visibility into the next weeks and months of bank balances so that business owners can make intelligent decisions right now.
+I’m the CFO that 6- and 7-figure entrepreneurs call when they want to get to the next level in their businesses; I help them get there by focusing on cash flow.
+By that, I mean providing clear visibility into the next weeks and months of bank balances so that business owners can make intelligent decisions right now.

 One of those decisions relates to finding cash in inventory.
 Do you have inventory sitting in your office or warehouse or store just taking up space and gathering dust?
 If you do, you might as well just put a pile of hundred-dollar bills on the floor and pretend you can’t touch it.

 Yes!
 Think of your unused inventory as piles of cash you can’t touch.

 This happens to many distributors, manufacturers, and retailers; but there are ways that you can give yourself and your business access to that pile of cash.